arussellk/vim-basics/README.md

 - Press `v` from normal to go to visual.
 - Press `V` from normal to go to visual line (you will select and highlight the entire line).

+### Mapping keys

+You can map any key (or combination of keys) to anything else.

+The only key remap I use is `jk` to `esc`.

+Look at the other files in this repository to see how to set up that mapping for your system:

+- `.vimrc`: Vim from command line, VSVim extension for Visual Studio, IdeaVim for Jetbrains IDEs
+- `Default.sublime-keymap`: Sublime Text 3
+- `settings.json`: VSCodeVim extension for Visual Studio Code

 ### Movement (works from normal and visual modes)

 #### Basic